 I regard the feelings of others above mine.
 Too much as my counsellor says.
 I guess it could be that when I was younger I did regard my happiness as something more important, or I was just horrid!
 But I slowly became more aware of certain consequences in having my own happiness – which made me more aware of how kind I was being towards people in the sense of allowing myself to become hurt in the process.
 Because ultimately, those consequences were merely people who were not prepared to let me have my happiness, who were always in the right and were intolerant to the opinions and feelings of others.
 I was just very blind to that, and in some ways I still can be.

 There have been times in my life, where I have killed people with kindness, some would say.
 That’s when, although you’ve been terribly hurt by that person, feel some sort of annoyance over something, instead of addressing those problems, you continue to be kind.
-Really kind.
+Really, really kind.

 I’ve tried having a smile and being kind more often than addressing how I feel, because I feel as though I will be judged for how I feel.
 This is mainly towards friends of mine, where I feel as though saying how I feel could tarnish the relationship I have with them.
 So I continue to be kind without sparing my feelings much thought.
 In turn, this has in fact killed me.